 We’re excited to announce that next year’s International Food Addiction and Comorbidities Conference, IFACC 2025, will take place on 4th and 5th September 2025 at Monterrey Institute of Technology and Higher Education, Santa Fe campus in Mexico City.
 It will build on this year’s IFACC24; the conference in London, England, that celebrated the first ever International Consensus on the subject of addiction-like symptoms related to foods.

 Research shows that Food Addiction affects up to 20% of adults and has a significant impact on their mental and physical health.
 Clinical experience suggests this is severely underestimated.
-The misery from this disease also affects more and more children.
+The misery from this disorder also affects more and more children.

 IFACC 2025 will build on the success of this year’s conference in London, that celebrated the first ever International Consensus on the subject of addiction-like symptoms related to foods.
 We bring together clinicians, researchers, academics and public health professionals from around the world, focused on how to combat the world’s growing health problems caused by challenging food environments.
 Visit our page to find out more, including how to access videos of IFACC 2024.